RobRendell/gTove/README.md

 * Multi-select in file browser
 * Option for infinite grid on the plane of the current map.
 * Refresh of folder contents should also detect files that have been removed.
-* If GM logs in multiple times, all of their clients upload the tabletop data to Drive, potentially causing problems.
-    Should nominate one GM client as the "primary".
 * Improve switching between online and offline - ideally, could log in and fetch stuff, then switch to working offline, then sync changes when you get online again, as long as you don't close the browser tab/window.
 * Improve highlight shader - I'd prefer something that does a coloured outline.